cronitorio/cronitor-ruby/README.md

 # send config file's monitors to Cronitor to validate correctness.
 # monitors will not be saved.
 Cronitor.validate_config

+# generate a new config file from the Cronitor API.
+Cronitor.generate_config
 ```

 The `cronitor.yaml` file includes three top level keys `jobs`, `checks`, `heartbeats`.
 You can configure monitors under each key by defining [monitors](https://cronitor.io/docs/monitor-api#attributes).